srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 This part is a bit more complex than the compliance policies.
 The reason is that the device platform restriction policies are not directly linked to the devices.
 The device platform restriction policies are linked to device OS types like Windows, iOS or Android.
 Updating build numbers in this kind of policy has dependencies.

-Sorry for saying but yes, it all depends 🤷🏼.
+Sorry for saying but yes, it depends 🤷🏼.

 I have seen configurations where the default policy has a restriction for all personal devices and allows a very low minimum build.
 For example when enrolling Cloud PC based on a marketplace image than can have a lower build.
 But also I have seen configurations where the default policy has a restriction for all personal devices and allows a very high minimum build because of security reasons or there are no older builds involved.